Skip to main content

 Common side effects of Benefiber vs. Metamucil

-The most reported side effect of fiber therapy is flatulence or the build-up of gas in the gastrointestinal tract.
-Adverse events associated with Benefiber and Metamucil appear to be relatively rare, but may also include stomach pain (cramping) and bloating.
+The most reported side effect of fiber therapy is flatulence or gas build-up in the gastrointestinal tract.
+Adverse events associated with Benefiber and Metamucil appear to be relatively rare but may also include stomach pain (cramping) and bloating.
 Frequency may be hard to define due to the variations in lengths of therapy as well as dosing.
-Patients taking Metamucil have reported nausea and vomiting, as well as asphyxiation, or choking.
+Patients taking Metamucil have reported nausea and vomiting, as well as asphyxiation.
 Rarely, hypersensitivity reactions may occur.

 The following list is not intended to be a complete list of possible side effects.
 Please consult a pharmacist or healthcare provider for a complete list of possible side effects.